What to do if you’re retired and in debt

 If you’ve got a workplace pension, you’re allowed to withdraw up to 25% of it tax-free when you retire.
 Many people use some of this tax-free lump sum to pay off loans – and it could prove your ticket out of debt.

-Remember, however, that the main purpose of your pension is to provide a long-term income to last you through your retirement.
+But remember that the main purpose of your pension is to provide a long-term income to last you through your retirement.
 So the more of your lump sum you use to pay down debts, the less you will end up with in terms of a regular income.

-It usually makes sense to prioritise paying down debts – but make sure you work out how much income you’re sacrificing, and how much you’re saving on your debts.
+It usually makes sense to prioritise paying down debts.
+But make sure you work out how much income you’re sacrificing, and how much you’re saving on your debts.
 If your borrowing is on a 0% credit card, for example, and you can afford to make the monthly repayments, you’ll be better off paying down the debt month by month rather than using your lump sum to pay it off in one go.

 Make sure you’ve got what you’re entitled to